mmarinel/N-Puzzle-AI/README.md

 ![](resources/images/github/triangle-inequality.png)

-The straight line distances form a triangle, so, as we know from basic geometry
+The straight line distances form a triangle, so as we know from basic geometry

 h(n) <= sld + h(n') where we have indicated, with sld, the straight line distance between n and n'.